165-Softtech-Patika-Java-Spring/bitirmeprojesi-cbarkinozer/README.md

 - I added soft delete (cancel) to the Users table because users frequently return to apps after deleting their accounts, and user data may be useful for data science (in the future).
-- I implemented hard delete for the VAT table because it is very small and its data is unimportant, and I implemented hard delete for Products because I expected a high product count (multiple products per user), so I wanted to reduce storage and query time costs.
+- I implemented hard delete for the VAT table because it is very small and its data is unimportant, and I implemented hard delete for Products because I expected a high product count (multiple products per user), and I wanted to make queries and code simpler and faster, so I wanted to reduce storage and query time costs.

 - I also added findAll and findById endpoints to the controllers, despite the fact that they are not required, because I needed them while using the API.

 - I added integration tests for controllers (to control flow and API path) and unit tests for service layers by mocking.
+- Happy case, empty case, validations are tested.